Santos-Luis/santos-luis.github.io/content/blog/price-recommendations/index.md

 In order to "transform" the lambda into a REST API I am using the API gateway, taking also advantage of the [edge optimization](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-endpoint-types.html) and the the cache mechanism that API gateway provides us.

-It's worth to mention that to not only help me define all the infrastructure but also to allow me to quickly deploy the service, I am using the serverless framework, where you only need to write a configuration and deploy the service.
+It's worth to mention that, in order to help me define all the infrastructure but also to allow me to quickly deploy the service, I am using the serverless framework, where you only need to write a configuration file and deploy the service.

+In conclusion, the service is called through an API endpoint that receives the city code, extra parameters (optional - e.g., number of bedrooms) and returns a price recommendation.
+To get this price value, the system only needs to apply some logic on the arguments passed and query the DB table.
+This DB table is periodically updated by a python scraper that fetches the information from a global database of reported consumer prices.

 The architecture diagram can be illustrated as follows: